Leslie Torres

 Leslie Torres (born March 5, 1970) is an American spree killer who, in the period from January 1 to 8, 1988, attacked 11 people in the East Harlem neighborhood of Manhattan.
 Five people died from the attacks and six were left severely injured.
 He later turned himself in and confessed to the crimes, of which he was convicted and sentenced to life imprisonment.

-At the time of the crimes, Torres was 17 years old, making him one of the youngest recorded spree killers in American history.
+At the time of the crimes, Torres was 17 years old, making him one of the youngest recorded spree killers in North American history.

-Early life
+Early life and education

-Leslie Torres was born on March 5, 1970, in New York City to Puerto Rican parents.
+Leslie Torres was born on April 12, 1970, in New York City to Puerto Rican parents.
 Until 1977, he lived with his parents in East Harlem, where the largest Hispanic diaspora lived in the city, but after they divorced, Torres moved with his mother to Puerto Rico.
 They lived in an area plagued by poverty and crime, which affected the Torreses.

 In the mid-1980s, Torres lost interest in studying and began to spend most of his time on the streets, where he began to drink alcohol and use drugs.
 He was eventually kicked out of school and left Puerto Rico in the summer of 1987, returning to New York City, where his father lived.
 He continued to abuse drugs and developed an addiction to crack cocaine that eventually resulted in him leaving his father's house and living on the streets.
 By that time, the cost of crack cocaine had reached from $300 to $500, due to which Torres decided to start robbing people to fund his habits.